jelix/JelixProfiles/README.md

 ## Virtual profile

 You can use a profile which is not declared into the ini file.
-So you can use a connection whose informations are known only during the execution.
+So you can use a connection whose information are known only during the execution.

 A virtual profile must be created before using your component.
 Use `createVirtualProfile()` method of the object `ProfilesContainer` and pass